joshbegley/nyt-latest/previous.md

 https://nytimes.com/2025/07/28/opinion/us-history-national-parks.html

 **Dangerous Heat Grips Much of the Southeastern U.S.**\
-`Tampa, Fla., recorded 100 degrees for the first time this weekend as extreme heat settles across much of the region.`\
+`Tampa, Fla., recorded 100 degrees for the first time this weekend as extreme heat settled across much of the region.`\
 https://nytimes.com/2025/07/28/weather/heat-wave-georgia-florida-carolina-us-forecast.html

 **Delta Pilot Is Arrested in Cockpit After Flight Lands in San Francisco**\